-Motivational Interviewing (MI) is a counseling technique used in behavioral therapy developed by William R. Miller and Stephen Rollnick.
+Motivational interviewing (MI) is a counseling technique used in behavioral therapy developed by William R. Miller and Stephen Rollnick.
 It is often used alongside dialectical treatment to guide the client toward direct positive change.
-It is also used to direct patients out of ambivalence or a perceived loss of control over their own lives.
+It is also used to direct clients out of ambivalence or a perceived loss of control over their own lives.

 The Purpose of Motivational Interviewing

 Motivational interviewing is one proven strategy available in a therapist’s toolbox to help heal addiction.
-It has a positive track record of increasing clients’ level of motivation, as well as measurably positive results for preventing relapses in drug and alcohol disorders over time.
-The style is non-confrontational and nonjudgmental and helps individuals to reveal to themselves what is causing their ambivalence.
-Motivational Interviewing for addiction increases the client’s awareness of the damaging effects of addiction, so they can begin to visualize how their life will improve by changing their self-destructive behavior.
+It has a positive track record of increasing clients’ level of motivation and shows measurably positive results for preventing relapses in drug and alcohol disorders over time.
+The style is non-confrontational and nonjudgmental and helps individuals reveal to themselves what is causing their ambivalence.
+Motivational interviewing for addiction increases the client’s awareness of the damaging effects of addiction, so they can begin to visualize how their life will improve by changing their self-destructive behavior.

 Motivational Interviewing Techniques

 Motivational interviewing (MI) brings out client realizations through change talk and sparks motivation to make positive changes based on these realizations.
 For example, change talk can be elicited by asking the client questions such as: “How might you do things differently if you had the choice?”

 MI therapists always ask open-ended questions, reflectively listen, and reserve their judgment.
 Successful clinicians place themselves in the client’s point of view so that they can foster a genuine relationship based on empathy.
 This encourages the client to open up more freely to see new perspectives because they feel heard and in control.
 Motivational therapy sessions are more of a collaborative effort toward a resolution than a therapist trying to figure out a client.